KenGibb/Savethem/README.md

 # Savethem

 ## OVERVIEW:
-This is a game where you have to save the person in distress by getting pass obstacles and avoding the monster that is chasing you.
+This is a game where the player will have to save their friend in distress.
+It wont be easy as you will have to get pass obstacles and avoid the monster that'll be chasing you.

 ## User Stories
 As a user, i want to be able to find and reach the person in help while the monster is chasing you.